DistributedComponents/verdi-chord/doc/FILES.md

   * functions are deeply nested

 - `ChordLocalProps.v`: predicates on payloads and lemmas about predicates
+  * merge into chord semantics? or chord.v?

 - `ChordSemantics.v`: defines constraints for constrained dynamic system
   * timeout constraints
   * failure constraints
   * bottom module yields the naked semantics
   * plugs Chord handler definitions into the semantics
+  * merge into chord.v?
+  * split out constraints that don't refer to chord?

 - `ChordDefinitionLemmas.v`: huge lemmas that characterize the output of each handler function used by nodes
   * facts about implementation functions only!